napari/docs/docs/naps/6-contributable-menus.md

 The `Layers` submenus are organized to give the user an immediate feeling of what might happen to their `Layers` as a result of clicking one of these menu items.
+Note that the top level menu `Layers` itself is not contributable.
+Only its submenus are.

 1. `Visualize` - Items in this submenu allow you to change visualization parameters from selected layer or layers.
 They do not change the layer data, but will change how it's displayed.
 An example would be a widget that allows you to select which subset of points is visible based on feature properties, or one that automatically sets the contrast limits based on properties of the data.
+2. `Annotate` - This submenu provides a location for convenient layer editing tools e.g. `Labels` split/merge actions.
+3. `Transform` - Items in this submenu will edit your layer's metadata and affect the way its data is displayed e.g. an affine transform.
+4. `Filter` - The items in this submenu allow you to apply filters to your actions e.g. a gaussian filter or a denoising filter.
-2. `Measure` - Items in this submenu provide utilities for summarising information about your layer's data.
+5. `Measure` - Items in this submenu provide utilities for summarising information about your layer's data.
 An example would be a widget that plots the change in the intensity of a clicked pixel over time.
-3. `Edit` - The items in this submenu allow you to change the data of your layer through `Filter` actions e.g. a gaussian filter or `Transform` actions e.g. an affine transform.
-Additionally `Annotate` provides a location for convenient layer editing tools e.g. `Labels` split/merge actions.
-Items in this submenu **should not** generate new layers, but rather act upon the existing layer data and metadata.

-The remaining submenus under `Layers` deal with generating new layers based on processing of existing layers or other information.
-They define common *analysis* actions users may want to take on their layers.

-4. `Register` - Commands that allow the user to perform image registration on one or more layers
+6. `Register` - Commands that allow the user to perform image registration on one or more layers
-5. `Project` - Commands that generate various projections based on one or more layers
+7. `Project` - Commands that generate various projections based on one or more layers
-6. `Segment` - Commands that generate instance segmentations e.g. watershed, SLIC, threshold
+8. `Segment` - Commands that generate instance segmentations e.g. watershed, SLIC, threshold
-7. `Track` - Commands that take in an image or segmentation and produce timelapse tracks
+9. `Track` - Commands that take in an image or segmentation and produce timelapse tracks
-8. `Classify` - Commands that predict classes/categories for pixels, objects, points, etc.
+10. `Classify` - Commands that predict classes/categories for pixels, objects, points, etc.

 Many of the actions in this menu exist in the right click layer context menu.
 These items should be replicated in the `Layers` menu as needed, both to aid discoverability and